rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

         non-NMDA-capable implementations to utilize them for access to the operational values.

-   (c)  For models that augment models that have not been structured
-        with the NMDA, the modeler will have to consider the structure of the base model and the guidelines listed above.
+   *  For models that augment models that have not been structured with the NMDA, the modeler will have to consider the structure of the base model and the guidelines listed above.
 Where possible, such models should move to new revisions of the base